 Effectively Measuring Project Progress The following are five ways you can measure project progress and utilize software planning tools along the way:

 - Make Deliverable Objective and Finite Each deliverable or milestone must highlight the ‘end state’ of what is expected.
-For example, rather than have a deliverable or activity that is an open-ended ‘research solution for implementation’, it should be a close-ended ‘decision made on solution for the implementation’.
-This carries with it the fact that this deliverable needs to be brought to closure and complete within a certain timeframe.
+For example, rather than have a deliverable or activity that is an open-ended ‘research solution for implementation, it should be a close-ended ‘decision made on a solution for the implementation.
+This carries with it the fact that this deliverable needs to be brought to closure and completed within a certain timeframe.

-- Break Activities into Small Chunks It is better to break deliverable into smaller discrete chunks of work rather than one large deliverable.
+- Break Activities into Small Chunks It is better to break deliverables into smaller discrete chunks of work rather than one large deliverable.
 You don’t want to have a 6-month deliverable that says “Finish Software”.
-You will never know what could be off the track in the long period of time.
+You will never know what could be off the track over a long period of time.
 You do want to have a 1-2 week deliverable that says “1st Module Complete”.

 - Only Allow for 3 Status Indicators If you have done your job by breaking activities into smaller chunks, then you can expect your team to report on progress using only 3 indicators.
 These indicators are 1) Not Started 2) In Progress and, 3) Complete.
 That’s it.
-Let’s say there are no deliverable that should take more than two weeks to complete.
+Let’s say there is no deliverable that should take more than two weeks to complete.
 If you have a weekly status meeting, the first time it would be Not Started (start of week 1).
 The next time it should be In Progress (start of week 2).
 The next time it should be Complete (as you move into the start of week 3).
-This black and white approach eliminates the subjectivity and less than a scientific approach of percentage based status updates.
+This black-and-white approach eliminates subjectivity and is less than a scientific approach to percentage-based status updates.

 - Find Objective Measurements Another area that can help measure progress using software planning tools is to find objective measurements.
 For example, there was a project that involved putting cameras on top of 1,000 light poles.
 Progress became pretty easy to track once that number was zeroed in on as the basis for measuring project progress.

 TouchBase from ProductDossier is such Integrated Project Management solution.
-With innovative features like Project Planning, Execution, Dashboards, Issues, Collaboration, Timesheet Management, Document Management, Project Financials, and Meeting Management and much more, User can manage easily his projects very successfully within planned time, cost and resources”.
+With innovative features like Project Planning, Execution, Dashboards, Issues, Collaboration, Timesheet Management, Document Management, Project Financials, Meeting Management, and much more, Users can manage easily projects very successfully within planned time, cost and resources”.